Thornleigh railway station

-Thornleigh railway station is located on the Main Northern line, serving the Sydney suburb of Thornleigh.
-It is served by Sydney Trains T9 Northern Line services.
+Thornleigh railway station is a suburban railway station located on the Main North line, serving the Sydney suburb of Thornleigh.
+It is served by Sydney Trains' T9 Northern Line services.

 History

 Thornleigh station opened on 17 September 1886.
 Platform 1 is located on a loop and does not have any booked passenger workings, while south of the station, the line has a loop on each side as far as Pennant Hills.

 To the north of the station, a line previously branched off to a quarry.

 The local control panel was closed on 12 November 2006, with control transferred to Strathfield Signal Box.
 Control of Thornleigh was again transferred to the new Homebush Signal Box in October 2008.

 Train services running through to the city through the Epping-Chatswood Rail Link via Macquarie University and Chatswood ceased on 30 September 2018.
-The track closure was due to the planned introduction of the Metro North West Line which opened 26 May 2019.
+The track closure was due to the planned introduction of the Metro North West Line which opened on 26 May 2019.
 Replacement buses, known as Station Link buses were offered from Epping and during peak hours from Beecroft station to access the stations between Epping and Chatswood, via Maquarie University.

+The station received an upgrade with lifts and upgraded amenities in June 2023, as part of the third track project between Epping and Thornleigh.